Sesame Street Presents: Follow That Bird: Critical response

-The film was a critical success upon its release.
 On Rotten Tomatoes, the film has a rating of 92% based on 12 reviews, with an average score of 6.40/10.
+On Metacritic, which uses a weighted average, the film has a score of 59 out of 100 based on 9 critics, indicating "mixed or average" reviews.

 The Orlando Sentinel called the film "a flip and funny 'road picture' for children that doesn't let its kind heart get in the way of its often biting wit."
 Walter Goodman observed in The New York Times that "by and large, the script by Tony Geiss and Judy Freudberg and the direction by Ken Kwapis don't strain for yuks; what they seek, and more often than not attain, is a tone of kindly kidding."

 Box office

-Despite critical acclaim, the film underperformed at the box office due to having opened the same day as Fright Night and Weird Science, and faced heavy competition from Back to the Future, Mad Max Beyond Thunderdome, Pee-wee's Big Adventure, Disney's The Black Cauldron and National Lampoon's European Vacation among other films.
+Despite being moderately well received, the film underperformed at the box office due to having opened the same day as Fright Night and Weird Science, and faced heavy competition from Back to the Future, Mad Max Beyond Thunderdome, Pee-wee's Big Adventure, Disney's The Black Cauldron and National Lampoon's European Vacation among other films.
 It grossed $2,415,626 on its opening weekend.
 By the end of its theatrical run, its total gross was $13,961,370.
 This production, along with other unsuccessful ventures, hurt the Children's Television Workshop financially during the 1980s, though they did recover afterwards.